Documentation

 Security-focused review examining vulnerabilities, authentication, and secure coding practices.

-ai-council security --diff --pretty
+ai-council security --branch=main --pretty

 ai-council perf